Royals vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have yet to win as the moneyline favorite this season, going 0-7.
+- The Royals have been listed as the moneyline favorite a total of eight times this season, and they've lost all of those games.

-- Kansas City has not won a game when it entered play as moneyline favorites with odds of -120 or shorter in three chances.
+- Kansas City has played as moneyline favorites of -145 or shorter in only one game this season, which it lost.

-- The Royals have an implied moneyline win probability of 54.5% in this game.
+- Based on this matchup's moneyline, the Royals have an implied win probability of 59.2%.

-- Kansas City has played in 56 games with a set over/under, and have combined with its opponents to go over the total 24 times (24-30-2).
+- Kansas City has combined with opponents to hit the over on the total 24 times this season for a 24-31-2 record against the over/under.

 Royals Splits